cds-astro/cds-moc-rust/crates/wasm/README.md

 # - load a multi-order map FITS file and create a MOC from the given parameters
 fromFitsMulitOrderMap(name, data: UInt8Array, from_threshold: f64, to_threshold: f64, asc: bool, not_strict: bool, split: bool, revese_recursive_descent: bool)
 # - load a multi-order map FITS file of given URL and create a MOC from the given parameters
-fromMultiOrderMapFitsUrl(name, url, from_threshold: f64, to_threshold: f64, asc: bool, not_strict: bool, split: bool, revese_recursive_descent: bool)
+fromMultiOrderMapFitsUrl(name, url, from_threshold: f64, to_threshold: f64, asc: bool, not_strict: bool, split: bool, revese_recursive_descent: bool) // A string of supported mime types can be passed in an additional last parameter

 # Save a MOC
 # - get the FITS binary representation of the MOC of given name